Sending Email from the Command Line with mutt

 You can forward this to a email recipient using Google’s SMTP with

-command provided you have a Google app
+the following curl command provided you have a Google app

 password: